 History of the Drill Sergeant

-There were contributing reasons, including the long working hours, the difficulty of the demanding nature of the work and lack of free time for family concerns.
+There were contributing reasons, including the long working hours, the difficulty of the demanding nature of the work, and lack of free time for family concerns.
 Inadequate staffing in the training centers caused much of this.

 Between April and June of 1963, pilot courses were conducted at Fort Jackson, S.C., for selected officers and NCOs to participate in testing the revised concept of recruit training.
-Immediately following in July and August, this new training concept was tested with a training battalion at Fort Jackson and a training company at Fort Gordon, Ga.
+Immediately following in July and August, this new training concept was tested with a training battalion at Fort Jackson, and with a training company at Fort Gordon, Ga.

 The Fort Leonard Wood Drill Sergeant School began training NCOs for drill sergeant duties in September of 1964.

-Upon successful completion of this course these six NCOs were authorized to wear the female drill sergeant hat.
+Upon successful completion of this course, these six NCOs were authorized to wear the female drill sergeant hat.

 History of the Campaign Hat

 The female drill sergeant hat came into being in 1972.
 It was designed by Brig.
-Gen. Mildred C Bailey.
+Gen. Mildred C. Bailey.
 The original design was taken from the Australian bush hat, and was beige in color.
-In 1983 the color was changed to green with the style remaining unchanged.
+In 1983, the color was changed to green with the style remaining unchanged.

 Drill Sergeant Identification Badge

 Prior to 1958, the badge was a regimental crest with a maroon background.
-In 1958 it was adopted as the training center’s crest and the background was changed to green.
+In 1958, it was adopted as the training center’s crest and the background was changed to green.
 All qualified drill sergeants wear the drill sergeant identification badge.

 Each element of the badge has a specific meaning.

 It consists of 13 stars representing the original colonies.
 The torch, burning brightly in the center, symbolizes liberty.
-The snake is derived from the original "Don't Tread On Me" serpent, a symbol of American independence during the 18th century.
+The snake is derived from the original, "Don't Tread on Me" serpent, a symbol of American independence during the 18th century.
 Together with the torch and breastplate, it indicated readiness to defend.
 The breastplate is a symbol of strength.
 The green background is a vestment worn under the breastplate and called a Jupon, which represents the new Army.
-The snake grasps, with his tail and teeth, a scroll inscribed "This We'll Defend."
+The snake grasps, with his tail and teeth, a scroll inscribed, "This We'll Defend."

 The inscription summarizes the meaning of all the symbols on the badge, depicting the determination, devotion, and constant readiness of the American Soldier.